QuChunhe/study/DistributedSystem.md

 Error detection and handling is a core effort in fault tolerant system design.

+Availability: percentage of time performing the designed function (uptime). availability = MTTF /(MTTF+MTTR)

+Coverage: Probability to revoer automatically within a given time period given that an error has occured.
+Prob(Successful error detection) * Prob(Successful recovery)

+Reliability: Probablity to perform without devitions from aggeed-upon behaviour for a specific period of time.

+Dependability: Trustworthiness to be relied upon to perform the desired function.

+Strive for Simpmlicity.The system should be made as simple as possible (but no simpler).

+Design for Failure.
+Whatever can go wrong will go wrong.

+Design incrementally.

+Fault tolerant architecture: error detection -> error recovery(improves error handling) || error mitigation (reduces error risk) -> fault treatment (core error handling flow)

+* Redudancy: Balance costs and level of availability carefully.
+*

 much request, complex function, big data 大量请求， 复杂功能，海量请求